LeandroCordeiro97/LeandroCordeiro97/README.md

+## Heyyy, how are you my friend?

-- 👋 Hi, I’m @LeandroCordeiro
+- 👋 I’m Leandro Cordeiro
 - 🌱 I’m currently learning :)